 If a hearing is held, the Agency will make a verbatim record of the proceedings.
 Interested parties may arrange with the reporter at the hearing to obtain a copy of the transcript at their own expense.
 Regardless of whether a pubic hearing is held, EPA will keep the record open until January 9, 2012.
 Upon expiration of the comment period, the Administrator will render a decision of CARB's request based on the record of the public hearing, if any, relevant written submissions, and other information that she deems pertinent.
 All information will be available for inspection at the EPA Air Docket No. EPA-HQ-OAR-2011-0816.

 Persons with comments containing proprietary information must distinguish such information from other comments to the greatest possible extent and label it as “Confidential Business Information” (CBI).
-If a person making comments wants EPA to base its decision in part on a submission labeled as CBI, then a non-confidential version of the document that summarizes the key data or information should be submitted for the public docket.
+If a person making comments wants EPA to base its decision in part on a submission labeled as CBI, then a non-confidential version of the document that summarizes the Start Printed Page 70130key data or information should be submitted for the public docket.
 To ensure that proprietary information is not inadvertently placed in the docket, submissions containing such information should be sent directly to the contact person listed above and not to the public docket.
 Information covered by a claim of confidentiality will be disclosed by EPA only to the extent allowed and by the procedures set forth in 40 CFR part 2.
 If no claim of confidentiality accompanies the submission when EPA receives it, EPA will make it available to the public without further notice to the person making comments.